deweller/php-cliopts/README.md

 + The usage keyword.
 This may be ommitted.
 ```

-In this example, 1 argument is expected and it will be assigned the name "in_file1".
-An optional second argument will be named "in_file2" if it is provided.
-A 3rd argument is not specified and will not be interpreted.
+In this example, 1 argument is expected and the value provided will be assigned to the key "in_file1" in the values object.
+An optional second argument will be assed to the key "in_file2" if it is provided.
+And that's all.
+If a 3rd argument is provided it will not be assigned to a value and validation will fail.

 ### The Option Lines ###